Hell on Frisco Bay: Plot

 After five years in San Quentin prison, former policeman Steve Rollins is released.
 Unjustly convicted of manslaughter in an arrested man's death, Steve is met by a friend from the force, Dan Bianco, and by wife Marcia, whom he shuns because she has been unfaithful to him.

 Steve goes to the San Francisco waterfront looking for a fisherman named Rogani who supposedly has proof that can clear his name.
 The docks are run by racketeer Victor Amato, who is forcing out dock leader Lou Flaschetti.
 Two thugs who work for the mobster, Lye and Hammy, come to confront Steve, warning him not to take this any further.
+Rollins also discovers that the man who took his place on the police force, Connors, is on Amato's payroll.

 Marcia tries to explain to Steve that she was lonely while he was in prison and cheated on him just once.
 He is reluctant to trust her.
 Rogani and Flaschetti, meantime, both end up dead.
 Steve manages to get valuable information from Amato's mild-mannered nephew, Mario, and when the henchman Hammy opens fire, Steve's cop friend Bianco kills him.